CampusAI/CampusAI.github.io/_rl/lecture_2/lecture2.md

 ## 1. Distributional shift

-**Wrong actions change the data distribution:** A small mistake at the beginning makes the observations distribution to be different from the training data.
-This makes the policy to be more prone to error: it has not been trained on this  new distribution.
-This snowball effect keeps rising the error between trajectories over time.
+**Wrong actions change the data distribution:** A small mistake makes the subsequent observation distribution to be different from the training data.
+This makes the policy to be more prone to error: it has not been trained on this new distribution (as the expert did not commit mistakes).
+This snowball effect keeps rising the error between trajectories over time:

 {% include figure.html url="/_rl/lecture_2/bc_problem.png" description="Representation of the distributional shift problem." %}